mrpowers-io/spark-style-guide/README.md

 ### <a name='user-defined-functions'>User Defined Functions</a>

-You can write User Defined Functions (UDFs) When the native Spark API isn't sufficient and you need to write code that leverages advanced Scala programming features or Java libraries.
+You can write User Defined Functions (UDFs) when you need to write code that leverages advanced Scala programming features or Java libraries.

-Here's an example of a UDF that downcases all the characters and removes all the whitespace of a string:
+Here's an example of a UDF that downcases and removes the whitespace of a string:

 ```scala